 If your child plays a sport for their school, this kind of document probably already exists.
 (If not, I would bring this to the attention of your schools coaching staff.)
 Having a document like this on hand is definitely a good start, but reading it and knowing what it says are actually more important.
 Make sure your young athlete has been given the chance to learn this information, too.

 For the coaches and athletic trainers out there, hopefully you have put something like this in place.
-If not I would start by checking out this link at the National Center for Sports Safety.
+If not, start by checking out the National Center for Sports Safety.
 It has a simple layout of things to cover.